klueanon/cex-uk-stock-checker/README.md

 ```

 5. Edit `config/checker.yaml` with your settings:
-- Add product IDs to monitor
+- Add product IDs to monitor (find these in the URL when viewing items)
 - Configure email settings (Gmail recommended)
 - Adjust check interval if desired